Greetings once again, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 You people in Michigan, you need to get a clue.

-The problem with Michigan's the same thing in Pennsylvania.
+The problem with Michigan is the same thing in Pennsylvania.

-The people leaving the state are Republicans, and they're relocating in uh other parts of the of the of the country.
+The people leaving the state are Republicans, and they're relocating in other parts of the country.

 And what's left are welfare state and elderly people.